mariodavid/cuba-component-entity-soft-reference/README.md

 #### Example: Customer - Order

 Let's take the Customer <>--> Order example.
-A customer can have mutiple orders.
+A customer can have multiple orders.
 We model that as an composition in CUBA.
 This means, that there will be a column "customer_id" in the Order table, which stores the primary key of the customer in the Order Table.
 For every Order, there is a Customer associated to it.